neomantra/luajit-jemalloc/README.md

   * `J.MALLOCX_ARENA( a )`

 #### ptr = J.mallocx( size, flags )

 #### ptr = J.rallocx( ptr, size, flags)
+  * Note that `rallocx` does *not* fall back to `mallocx` if `ptr` is `nil`, but will segfault.
+  * I'm not yet sure if I want to replace that behavior as you will then need to always pass the appropriates `flags` to `rallocx`.

 #### size = J.xallocx( ptr, size, extra, flags)

 #### size = J.sallocx( ptr, flags )

 #### J.dallocx( ptr, flags)

 #### size = J.nallocx( size, flags)

 #### size = J.malloc_usable_size( ptr )

 #### J.malloc_stats_print()
   * Does not support any arguments and invokes the default behavior.

 ## jemalloc's "Standard" API

 **luajit-jemalloc** does not bind the "standard" API memory allocation functions by default.
 If you want to bind it, call `J.bind_standard_api()`.
 It will then be available in the `J` API table.
-The interface is identical to the "standard" API, except that the names do not have a prefix and uniformly return `success, err` (so you don't need to access `errno`).
+The interface is identical to the "standard" API, except that the names do not have a prefix and uniformly return `success, err` (so one doesn't need to access `errno`).

 #### success, err = J.bind_standard_api()